batzner/city-challenge/index.md

 ### Imprint and Privacy Policy

-The app uses Mapbox to display the maps widget and Firebase so that I know how many users are roughly using it per month.
+The app uses Mapbox to display the maps widget.
+Apart from that, I don't use third-party libraries.

 For more information, take a look at the [simplified](https://www.iubenda.com/privacy-policy/38160969) or the [full privacy policy](https://www.iubenda.com/privacy-policy/38160969/legal).